pnyamumbo/WealthsimpleCaseStudy/README.md

 * Name of company

-  #### Wealthsimple
+  #### Wealthsimple.

 * When was the company incorporated?

-  Weatlthsimple was founded in September 2014
+  Weatlthsimple was founded in September 2014.

 * Who are the founders of the company?

-  Michael Katchen, Rudy Adler and Brett Huneycutt
+  Michael Katchen, Rudy Adler and Brett Huneycutt.

 * How did the idea for the company (or project) come about?